UCB-INFO-FRONTEND-WEBARCH/assignment-2-evanmgray/README.md

 **TaskCounter Component**

-This component calculates and displays statistics.
+This component displays task statistics in the **header's upper-right corner**.

+**Required Format**: `total / completed`
+- Example: `5/2` means 5 total tasks, 2 completed
+- Example: `10/10` means all tasks completed
+- Example: `3/0` means 3 tasks, none completed yet

+**Implementation Details**:
+- Should receive `totalTasks` and `completedTasks` as props
+- Place this component in the header (you may want to create a separate Header component)
+- Display next to the checkmark icon in Assignment 1's red header bar
+- Format: Show the two numbers separated by a forward slash

 Think about:
 - How to count total tasks (array length)
 - How to count completed tasks (use `.filter()`)
-- How to calculate active tasks (total - completed)

-Display these three numbers in your UI.
+- Where to place this in your component hierarchy (hint: in the header)

 ### Filter Buttons